-The overall objectives of our Côte d’Ivoire in 2015.
+The Foundation started to work in Côte d’Ivoire in 2015.
 Our overall objectives in the country are to test and scale up different permutations of Parents+, and to increase political commitment to and financial investment in early childhood development among the government, international development funders and the cocoa industry.

-Our main strategic partnership so far is with Transforming Education in Cocoa Communities (TRECC), a five-year initiative of the Jacobs Foundation, UBS Optimus Foundation and the national government.
-We are working through TRECC to test and scale up different ways to support parents who work in rural cocoa-growing communities.
+Our main strategic partnership so far is with Transforming Education in Cocoa Communities (TRECC), along with the Jacobs Foundation, UBS Optimus Foundation and the national government.
+TRECC has five pillars of action:

 Also under the rubric of our Parents+ programme, we are working together with the Aga Khan Foundation to explore how Filtisac, an Abidjan-based packaging company, can support its employees in their role as parents.
 The choice to work in Côte d’Ivoire – our first engagement in Francophone Africa – was made as part of a strategic planning process that sought deliberately to select a representative range of countries, spanning cultures, geographies and income levels.